Carcinoid Syndrome (cont.)

 The most important treatment modality for the carcinoid syndrome is octreotide, a synthetic hormone similar in structure to the naturally-occurring hormone, somatostatin.
 Somatostatin is widely distributed in the body where it can inhibit the secretion of many other hormones including growth hormone, insulin, and gastrin.
 It exerts its action by binding to specific receptors on the membranes of cells that produce and release hormones and chemical substances.
 Octreotide, like somatostatin, binds to receptors on the cells of carcinoid tumors and inhibits the manufacture and release of tumor hormones.
 Octreotide is very effective in controlling the symptoms of flushing and diarrhea that are part of the carcinoid syndrome.
 Octreotide has been found to reduce the excretion of 5-HIAA in some patients.
 Octreotide also has been found to slow the growth of carcinoid tumors, and, in a few patients, even reduce the size of the tumors and their metastases.
 Treatment with octreotide prior to surgery is important in order to prevent life-threatening carcinoid crisis in patients with carcinoid syndrome undergoing surgery.
 Some doctors are advocating using octreotide even in patients without carcinoid syndrome to control the growth of the carcinoid tumors.

 Octreotide generally is well tolerated.
 Side effects include nausea, headache, dizziness, abdominal pain, diarrhea, elevated blood sugar levels, and gallstones.
 The major drawback of octreotide is the need to inject it under the skin three times daily.
-Other longer-acting synthetic hormones resembling somatostatin (for example, lanreotide) can be given intramuscularly every two weeks, but they are not yet available in the U. S.
+Other longer-acting synthetic hormones resembling somatostatin (for example, lanreotide) can be given intramuscularly every 2 to 4 weeks.

 Patients with carcinoid syndrome should take vitamin supplements, especially nicotinic acid, since carcinoid tumors can cause a deficiency of nicotinic acid.
 In some patients, diarrhea caused by the carcinoid syndrome may respond to Imodium, Lomotil, ondansetron (Zofran), or cyproheptadine (Periactin).
 Patients also should avoid alcohol, spicy foods, physical stress, and ephedrine-containing medications such as nasal decongestants in order to avoid the precipitation of carcinoid syndrome by the release of hormones and chemical substances from the tumor.
 Patients with chronic diarrhea should take minerals supplements as well as vitamins since any cause of chronic diarrhea can lead to deficiencies of minerals.